gregorydaval345/ez-transact/README.md

 	and building your USSD apps.
 	- SMS Feature – when user has completed the steps to open a Savings Account, an SMS text message will be sent to their device with Account Information.

+# You will need to setup your environment:
+Using the open source API from : https://africastalking.com/